Nicki Chapman

-Nicola Chapman, known professionally as Nicki Chapman (born 14 January 1967) is an English television & radio presenter, talent show judge and public relations agent who previously worked in the British pop music industry.
+Nicki Chapman (born 14 January 1967) is an English television and radio presenter, talent show judge and public relations agent who previously worked in the British pop music industry.

 Chapman was a judge on the ITV reality shows Popstars, with Nigel Lythgoe and Paul Adam, and Pop Idol, along with Simon Cowell, Pete Waterman and Neil Fox.
 She currently hosts Wanted Down Under, Escape to the Country and its spin-offs I Escaped to the Country, and Escape to the Continent as well as The RHS Chelsea Flower Show.
-She regularly presents on BBC Radio 2 as a stand-in presenter.
+She currently presents on Magic Radio as presenter of the weekday evening show.

 Early life

 Chapman was born in Herne Bay in Kent on 14 January 1967.
 Her mother was a housewife and her father worked for Rank Xerox.

+Chapman went to St Anselm's Catholic School, Canterbury.